The e-commerce world is an organic, never-ending transaction machine. And when it comes to Shopify, there are plenty of records for you to peruse!

 Though payout reports are used for multi purposes, the primary purpose has always been the reconciliation of books, as it takes time for payments to reflect in your bank account.

-You may also use this report to check the time of each transaction, the reference IDs, and for any refunds initiated during the selected time period.
+You may also use this report to check the time of each transaction, the reference IDs, and any refunds initiated during the selected time period.

 Important Transaction Reports you CAN’T FIND in Shopify